ACEsuit/mace/README.md

     --device=cuda \
 ```

-To give a specific validation set use the keyword `--valid_file`.
-To set a larger batch size for evaluating the validation set use the key `--valid_batch_size`.
+To give a specific validation set, use the argument `--valid_file`.
+To set a larger batch size for evaluating the validation set, specify `--valid_batch_size`.

-To control the size of the model you need to change `--hidden_irreps`.
-For most applications the recommended default model size is `--hidden_irreps='128x0e'` meaning 128 invariant messages or `--hidden_irreps='128x0e + 128x1o'`.
-If the model is not accurate enough than you can increase it's size either to higher order equivariant features eg. `128x0e + 128x1o + 128x2e` or increasing the number of messages to `256`.
+To control the model's size, you need to change `--hidden_irreps`.
+For most applications, the recommended default model size is `--hidden_irreps='128x0e'` (meaning 128 invariant messages) or `--hidden_irreps='128x0e + 128x1o'`.
+If the model is not accurate enough, you can include higher order features, e.g., `128x0e + 128x1o + 128x2e`, or increase the number of channels to `256`.

-It is usually preferred to add the isolated atoms to the training set, rather than parsing in their energies like above.
-They should be labelled by having in the `info` field `config_type`  set to `IsolatedAtom`.
-If you do not want to use or do not know the isolated atom energy you should set `--model=ScaleShiftMACE` and pass in a dictionary of 0-s: `E0s='{1:0.0, 6:0.0}'` or similar.
+It is usually preferred to add the isolated atoms to the training set, rather than reading in their energies through the command line like in the example above.
+To label them in the training set, set `config_type=IsolatedAtom` in their info fields.
+If you prefer not to use or do not know the energies of the isolated atoms, you should set `--model=ScaleShiftMACE` and pass a dictionary of 0's, e.g., `--E0s='{1:0.0, 6:0.0}'`.

-The keyword `--swa` is used to enable an option where at the end of the training for the last ca 20% of the epochs (from `--start_swa` epochs) the loss is changed such that the energy weight is increased.
+If the keyword `--swa` is enabled, the energy weight of the loss is increased for the last ~20% of the training epochs (from `--start_swa` epochs).
 This setting usually helps lower the energy errors.

 ### Evaluation

-To evaluate your MACE model on an xyz file, run the `eval_configs.py` :
+To evaluate your MACE model on an XYZ file, run the `eval_configs.py`:

 ```sh
 python3 ./LieACE-real/scripts/eval_configs.py \